apigee/api-platform-samples/README.md

 # Apigee Edge sample API proxies

+* Intro
+* Before you begin
+* Initial setup
+* Using the sample proxies
+* Deploying a sample proxy
+* Invoking a sample proxy
+* Bulk deployment
+* What's here
+* Ask questions on the Apigee Community
+* Apigee Edge documentation

+## Intro

 This repository contains a collection of sample API proxies that you can deploy and run on [Apigee Edge](http://apigee.com/about/products/api-management).

 ![alt text](./images/sample-proxies-1.png)

 The samples provide a jump-start for developers who wish to design and create Apigee Edge API proxies.
 Each proxy sample includes a `deploy.sh` and `invoke.sh` script.
-These scripts let you easily deploy and run the proxies.
+These scripts let you easily deploy, run, examine, and modify the proxies.

 In addition, you'll find: